garanet/Docker-Python-Flask-with-NGINX-for-AUTH/README.md

 |/garanet/|`Include Dockerfile, Flask Application`|-|
 |/nginx/   |`Include Dockerfile, Nginx conf, htpasswd`|-|

+## Files inside the local folder
+Inside the ci-cd folder you'll find an syntax exanple for the gitlab-ci pipeline.

 ## Run it
 You have to run it form your terminal, make sure the script has the exec privileges, otherwise run

+    ~:# cd local/

     ~:# chmod a+x deploy_me.sh

     ~:# ./deploy_me.sh start